 2. Stack the run onto something you already do

-Habit stacking ties a new behaviour to an existing routine: "after my morning coffee, I put on my running shoes."
-The established habit becomes the cue, so you are not relying on remembering or deciding.
-Choose one stable daily anchor and attach the run to it.
+Habit stacking ties a new behaviour to an existing, stable routine: "after my morning coffee, I put on my running shoes."
+The established habit becomes the trigger, so you are not relying on remembering or deciding in real time.
+Choose one stable daily anchor and attach the run to it — morning habits attach naturally to other morning habits; evening runs attach to after-work transitions.
+The stacking is most effective when the anchor and the new behaviour share a location or a natural sequential logic.
+Write the stack explicitly: "After [ANCHOR], I will [RUNNING HABIT]."

 3. Design the environment so running is the easy choice